gathuku/Gathuku.github.io/_posts/2019-09-07-build-and-test-rails-app-with-github-actions.md

       run: bundle exec rake
 ```

-Depending on the OS you might want to install some dependancies required by your gem.
+Depending on the OS you might want to install some dependancies required by your gems.
 For example in Ubuntu i installed this library for `sqlite3`
 ```
     - name: Install sqlite3-lib
       run: sudo apt-get install libsqlite3-dev
 ```

 ## Build across multiple platform
-The following `Yaml` syntax will build and test our rails app on three platform `ubuntu`,`macOS`,`windows`.
+The following `Yaml` syntax will define jobs to build and test our rails app on three platform `ubuntu`,`macOS`,`windows`.

 ```
 name: Ruby